Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

-But, a clothing brand needs more than just exquisite design to create a lasting business.
+But, a clothing brand needs more than just an exquisite apparel design to create a lasting business.
 It needs all the trappings of a successful business as well.
 Apparel retailers need to master marketing, manufacturing, and retailing, among other things.

 Fashion is amazing in the way it balances art and commerce, but it’s a business.
 Don’t start a business because you want to design.
 Start a business because you want to start a business.

-- Develop your brand.
+Develop your clothing brand

 As we’ve previously discussed,